 After you bake the chocolate cake layers, it’s time to cover them with frosting.
 I am loving this pistachio frosting.
 It’s incredible.

 You need unsalted shelled pistachios and a strong food processor.
-Follow the steps for making homemade almond butter and grind the pistachios into a paste.
+All you have to do is grind the pistachios into a paste.